crelies/TVDatePicker/README.md

 - ⚠️ The `DatePicker` was only tested with the `Gregorian calendar`.
 - The `year` component displays only `10` years at a time (`selected year +/- 5 years` with respect to the year of the specified `minimum date`).
 - ⚠️ Currently only the `year` component respects the `minimum date`.
 On the contrary `all months of a year` and `all days of a month` are visible at all time.
-- Currently the `hourAndMinute` component only supports the `24-hour` mode and not the `am/pm` mode.
+- Currently the `hourAndMinute` component always displays all `24 hours` of a day.
 - The `hourAndMinute` component supports only steps by five for the `minute`.